-The committee comprises independent non executive directors Mamokete Ramathe (chairperson) and Rajendran Naidu, non executive directors Gary Bell and Ashley Bell, and Karen van Haght, the executive group finance director.
+The committee comprises independent non executive directors, Mamokete Ramathe, the chairperson, and Rajendren Naidu.
+The chairman of the board, Gary Bell, Ashley Bell, the newly appointed chief executive, and Karen van Haght, the executive group finance director, are also members of the committee.
 The members of the committee are nominated and appointed by the board.
 The five suitably skilled and experienced members have an appropriate mix of talent with a majority of non executive directors who are not involved in the day to day management of the business.
 Both the human resource executive and the chief strategy officer attend the meetings of the committee as standing invitees.

 The effectiveness of the committee is assessed as part of the board and committee self evaluation process.
-The latest self assessment was undertaken in December 2021 and the committee was assessed to have adequately discharged its mandate.
-It was agreed that further consideration will be given to a greater strategic role that the committee should fulfil going forward.
+The latest self assessment was undertaken in December 2023 and the outcome of such assessment will be considered by the committee in the first half of 2024.